 If you've found that your reliable go-to clothing retailers seem to be too matronly or too juvenile, you're not alone.
 And you're likely over 40.
 There's something about turning 40 where you change so much and your wardrobe doesn't seem to keep up.
-You have different priorities, your body changes regardless of diet and exercise, and your lifestyle changes requiring different needs and different style from your clothing.
+You have different priorities, your body changes regardless of diet and exercise, and your lifestyle changes require different needs and different style from your clothing.

 It's a big reason why I created Wardrobe Oxygen.
 Our lives and our styles change as we grow and I wanted to be a resource to offer ways to have your wardrobe grow with your life.
 Below I share my tips for the best clothing retailers for women over 40.

 The Best Clothing Retailers for Women Over 40

 When compiling this list I thought of retailers that offer chic and stylish clothing that works for the body and the life of a woman over 40.
 I don't believe there are rules for what women over 40 should and should not wear; we're grown women who can wear whatever makes us happy.

 However, I and many women I have know and have connected with in the Wardrobe Oxygen community share that with growth comes knowledge.
 We know what silhouettes make us feel confident, what sorts of laundry instructions we're willing to follow and which are too much time or trouble, what fabrics work for our position at work or our weekend hobbies, and how we're looking for clothes that will last longer than a season.